Innofactor/Innofactor.SuomiFiIdentificationClient/README.md

 The client was created for a specific use case and is provided "as is".
 Pull requests and suggestions for generalizing the usage are welcome.

 * Only HTTP Redirect binding is supported.
+* Frozen version targeting .NET Standard 2.0 as master goes to .NET Standard 2.1 for AES-GCM support

 ## Usage example